-Starring as Matilda in the West End production from 2012 to 2013, Chloe Hawthorn is set to star in the virtual reality series, Campfire Creepers, due to premiere this month at the Tribeca Film Festival in New York.
-While playing the role of Matilda, Chloe was given the opportunity to judge Junior Masterchef for CBBC alongside her fellow cast members.
+Starring as Matilda in the West End production of the Royal Shakespeare Company’s Matilda The Musical from 2012 to 2013, Chloe Hawthorn is set to star in the Virtual Reality series, Campfire Creepers, due to premiere this month at the Tribeca Film Festival in New York.
+While playing the role of Matilda, Chloe was given the opportunity to judge Junior MasterChef for CBBC alongside her fellow cast members.
 Recently chatting to us, Chloe tells us about filming for Campfire Creepers, her time playing Matilda and what she’s been up to since leaving the cast of the show.

-The thing I enjoyed most about my time in Matilda was the amazing people I met.
+The thing I enjoyed most about my time in the Royal Shakespeare Company’s Matilda The Musical was the amazing people I met.
 Through the process, I had the pleasure of meeting some of the most incredible and talented people ever (some of whom I’m still in contact with).
 They made the whole experience magical.
 Tim Minchin, who was one of my role models even before I was cast, is one of the loveliest people I’ve ever met and made me feel like I was part of one big family.